sparkflows/sparkflows-docs/docs/databricks/databricks-installation.rst

    :align: center
    :width: 40%

 Configure app.postMessageURL
 ----------------------------

-Configure ``app.postMessageURL`` to be the public IP of the machine.
-It has to be accessible from the Databricks Cluster.
+Configure ``app.postMessageURL`` to be the IP of the machine so that it is reachable from jobs running on the Databricks cluster.

 .. figure:: ../_assets/configuration/Fireui_postbackurl.PNG
    :alt: Databricks